 Unreleased Vehicles: Unreleased vehicles represent those vehicles that were able to enter the network but were unsuccessful in traveling through the model and were thus not able to exit the network.
 Typically, the presence of unreleased vehicles results in a downstream traffic volume undercount and gives the false impression that downstream operations are better than they actually are.

-Blocked Vehicles: Blocked vehicles are those vehicles that are unable to enter the network due to downstream vehicle queues.
+Blocked Vehicles: Blocked vehicles are those vehicles that are unable to enter the network at their desired time due to downstream vehicle queues.
 When vehicle blockage occurs, the traffic model will not be able to capture the true demand on the system and will thus not be able to accurately report out MOEs such as delay and vehicle queues.
 If the vehicle blockage in the model matches field conditions, it may be necessary to extend the link and/or temporal limits of the model in order to accommodate the entire queue (i.e., congestion).
 See TEOpS 16-20-2 for additional details on the spatial and temporal model limits.

 Stuck/Stalled Vehicles: Stuck or stalled vehicles are vehicles that unexpectedly slow or stop partway through their route.
 They can cause backups that do not exist in the field.